SatvikNema/SatvikDB/README.md

 1. loads all the database files
 2. Does a `merge K sorted lists` kind of algorithm in a batch of `n` files.
 3. Each `RandomAccessFile` is considered as a 'sorted array'.
 4. If there are 2 keys with the same name, take the one which is in a latter file.
-This happens when an old value was overwritten by the user.
+We essentially only want to keep the latest value for a given `key`
 5. After the new merged file is created, delete the old files.

+Compaction is idempotent, i.e you can run it x number of times, but the result will not affect database reads or writes.

 ## Other implementations - Simple db